additiveinverse/placeguntohead/contents/articles/bolt-action-ardvark.md

 template: article.jade
 tags: 'Negativ'
 ---

-sometimes your imagination puts on its running shoes and goes for a brisk jog into word association
+Sometimes your imagination puts on its running shoes and goes for a brisk jog into word association
 often combining words or phrases that shouldnt
 and perhaps wouldnt exist outside of madness and obscurity